sanaehasan/js_coding_exercises/docs/exercise004.md

 # Challenges

-This week's challenges are all around looping!
+These challenges are all around looping!

-We have added a number of challenge for you to complete and we hope that by the end you will feel very confident with loops, if you don't already.
+We have added a number of challenges for you to complete and we hope that by the end you will feel very confident with loops, if you don't already.

 1. Remind yourself of how a for loop works, and how it can be used to access items in an array or characters in a string.
 If you need a reminder of the syntax, take a look at [this repl project](https://repl.it/repls/UniformAdmiredPolyhedron).
 2. Solve all the challenges using a for loop and make a commit when you are done.
 (You can make commits along the way too but make sure they signal that you are solving the challenges with a for loop)